 My So-Called Life was a straight up teen Soap OperaDramedy and contained absolutely no supernatural elements whatsoever.
 Except for the episode "Halloween," where Angela encounters a ghost.
 Or "My So-Called Angels" (widely regarded as one of the best and most tearjerking episodes) where both Angela and her mother talk to a (sort of) angel.

 Twin Peaks actually barely fits here, but it's worth mentioning.
 Most of the show is fairly mundane, but when it isn't, it's uproariously supernatural.
-Actually, most of David Lynch's works are like this: mundane human drama interspersed with the pants-crappingly bizarre.
+Actually, most of David Lynch's work is like this: mundane human drama interspersed with the pants-crappingly bizarre.

 Community normally stays within confines of (wacky) realism, but it did feature a ghost, a boob-obsessed robot and evil versions of the main characters from an alternate reality.
 In all instances it's unclear whether the supernatural elements are imagined by the characters or not.